ethereum/eth-wiki/whisper.md

 ### Basic Design

-Uses the `"shh"` protocol string of ÐΞVP2P.
+Uses the `"shh"` protocol string of DEVp2p.

 Rest coming soon, once I've finished prototyping.
 Gav.

 ### Considerations for Defeating Traffic Analysis
-(from lokiverloren) All existing protocols for location obscured instant messaging have complicated problems to do with routing.
+All existing protocols for location obscured instant messaging have complicated problems to do with routing.

 The Bitmessage protocol propagates messages blindly across the network, and the proper recipient knows how to decrypt it and receives it (just like everyone else) but then stores it and lets its' user know it's got a new message.
 The problem with this of course is that it greatly increases the exposure of the whole network to a body of encrypted material that ideally should not be easily accessed at all.